apache/cloudstack-documentation/source/adminguide/virtual_machines/user-data.rst

 Deny Override: Override of UserData isn’t allowed during VM deployment or on reset.

 Append Only: Don’t allow users to override linked UserData but allow users to pass userdata content
              or ID that should be appended to the linked UserData of the template.
+When the users pass userdata it is appended to the template userdata in the form of a multipart MIME message

 This is how it looks like in template/ISO register/upload/edit forms.